slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - If you are absolutely where you want to be, doing what you want to be doing, your attention will not wander.
 - pessoas hj em dia querem ser especialistas de tudo.
+- if it is important to you you'll find a way, if not you'll find an excuse.
+- priorities are like arms. if you think you have more than a couple, you're either lying or crazy.
+> *"A wealth of information creates a poverty of attention."
+-- Herbert Simon*
 -->

 > *"A woodpecker can tap twenty times on a thousand trees and get nowhere, but stay busy.
 Or he can tap twenty-thousand times on one tree and get dinner."